simplex-chat/simplex-chat/blog/20220928-simplex-chat-v4-encrypted-database.md

 simplex-chat -p 5225
 ```

-Then you can make a JavaScript or TypeScript application that would connect to it and control it via a simple WebSocket API.
+Then you can create a JavaScript or TypeScript application that would connect to it and control it via a simple WebSocket API.
 TypeScript SDK defines all necessary types and convenience functions to use in your applications.
-See this [sample bot](https://github.com/simplex-chat/simplex-chat/blob/stable/packages/simplex-chat-client/typescript/examples/squaring-bot.js) you can start from and [README page](https://github.com/simplex-chat/simplex-chat/tree/ep/blog-v4/packages/simplex-chat-client/typescript).
+See this [sample bot](https://github.com/simplex-chat/simplex-chat/blob/stable/packages/simplex-chat-client/typescript/examples/squaring-bot.js) and [README page](https://github.com/simplex-chat/simplex-chat/tree/ep/blog-v4/packages/simplex-chat-client/typescript).

 SimpleX Chat API allows you to:

 - create and change user profile (although in most cases you would do it manually, via SimpleX Chat terminal app).
 - create and accept invitations or connect with the contacts.
-- create and manage long-term user address, accepting connection requests automatically.
+- create and manage long-term user address, accepting connection requests from the code or automatically.
 - create, join and manage groups - this can be used, for example, to connect two different people who connected to chat-bot.
 - send and receive files.